Historic and Classic Vehicle Survey: Final Results

-Welcome to the New Zealand Federation of Motoring Clubs, and the release of the first-ever NZ Historic and Classic Vehicle Survey 2023.
+Welcome to the New Zealand Federation of Motoring Clubs, and the final release of the first-ever NZ Historic and Classic Vehicle Survey 2024, released 27 February 2024.

-The Federation itself is the largest single player within our historic and classic vehicle community, with over 140 vehicle clubs, 140,000 members, and 45,000 historic and classic vehicles, together with very large membership from the motorhome and caravan sector.
+The Federation itself is the largest single player within our historic and classic vehicle community, with almost 150 vehicle clubs, over 140,000 members, and 48,000 historic and classic vehicles, together with very large membership from the motorhome and caravan sector.
 Our work is summarised in our statement, “Protecting our heritage into our future“

 Why is this NZ Historic and Classic Vehicle Survey so important?
 It closely follows similar work undertaken in the UK, and in these times of change and challenge that face us all, the NZ Survey determines for the first time the social and economic footprint and impact of our collective passion for historic and classic vehicles, and the views of the New Zealand public at large.

-The results and outcomes are very revealing, and perhaps, surprising!
+The final results and outcomes are very revealing, and perhaps, surprising, even more so than the preliminary results announced in September 20223!

-There’s a great collection of material, insightful data and headline outcomes, never seen before in the “Vehicle Survey 2023” menu above.
-Please also note that this is the Federation’s Preliminary Report, with a wealth of further information planned to be available late October when the Final Report is published.
+There’s a great collection of material, insightful data and headline outcomes, never seen before in the “Vehicle Survey 2024“.

 The NZ Federation of Motoring Clubs